If you suffer from a workplace injury, you can access lost wages and payment of medical expenses through the Workers' Compensation scheme.

 Make a claim

 If you incur medical expenses or need to take time off work, you will need to complete a Worker’s Injury claim form.
+You can access an online claim form from WorkSafe’s website.
 Printed forms are available at the post office, one of our offices or request one by calling WorkSafe on 1800 136 089.

 Your employer may also be able to provide you with a copy.